fletchjeff/astro_sdk_workshop/README.md

 ```

 ### Step 3: Run the Project Setup DAG
-The the project setup DAG to configure the minio S3 buckets and the postgres schema and tables.
+The the project setup DAG to configure the minio S3 buckets and the SQLite schema and tables.
 * Open the Airflow UI at http://localhost:8080/

 User: `admin`